 Udaipur is a major city in the state of Rajasthan.
 It is the historic capital of Mewar kingdom in the Rajputana Agency.
 Maharana Udai Singh of the Sisodia clan of Rajput founded the city 1553 and shifted his capital from the city of Chittorgarh to Udaipur.
 In the year 1818, it became a Princely State under the British Empire and later became a part of India after Independence.

-Udaipur is a very popular tourist destination and is known for its history, culture, scenic locations, lakes and the Rajput-era palaces.
+Udaipur, one of the popular Tourist Places near Delhi, is known for its history, culture, scenic locations, lakes and the Rajput-era palaces.
 The City Palace , the Lake Palace, Bagore Ki Haveli, Jagdish Temple, the Garden of the Maidens or Saheliyon Ki Bari, Sajjan Garh Palace, Kumbhalgarh Fort, Lake Pichola, Fateh Sagar Lake, and Jag Mandir Palace are some of the tourist attractions to visit in Udaipur.
 With lush greenery and enchanting lakes, the occasional rainfalls enhance the beauty of the city, making it one of the top monsoon destinations in India.

 Nearest Airport: Maharana Pratap Airport (21 Km)